vincenth1/urban-sport-connect/README.md

 2) Create a Course
 - Navigate to Create Course.
-- Enter title, description, image URL, price (ETH), sport type, and location.
+- Enter title, description, price (ETH), capacity, sport type/category, location, image, and a start and end time.
 - On submit, the app:
   - Pins metadata to IPFS via Pinata
   - Auto-generates a name/symbol like `SportsCourseX` / `SCX` based on `NFTCounter` count